 - Fast: Displays a gray box and you won’t see the image at all

 - Typical: Shows a low-resolution proxy

 - High Quality: Shows a high-resolution proxy

 How Do I Control What I See?

-By default, InDesign is set to display images using the Typical view, with proxy images for Raster and Vector.
-This means that you will see low-resolution images by default.
+By default, InDesign is set to display images using the High Quality view, with high-resolution images for Raster and Vector.
+This means that you will see high-resolution images by default.
 But you can change this behavior.